syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

-Saves the current model value to the browser cookies for state maintenance.
-When the page gets refreshed, Schedule control values will be retained.
+Saves the current model value to browser cookies for state maintenance.
+When the page gets refreshed, Schedule control values are retained.

 #### Example

-To enable the persistence for the Scheduler,
+To enable persistence for the Schedule,

 {% highlight html %}